Outpatient Rehab Programs

 A partial hospitalization program (PHP) delivers at least 20 hours of treatment per week and provides more intensive care than an IOP, but still allows patients to return home or go to a sober living facility each night after treatment.
 These programs are typically equipped with an interdisciplinary team that can provide medical and psychiatric support for patients with co-occurring medical and psychiatric conditions but who don’t need 24-hour supervision.7 PHPs are usually based in a hospital, a standalone psychiatric facility or a community mental health center.
 4

-PHPs can be an option for patients who no longer require the 24-hour care of inpatient treatment or who require more intensive care than IOPs or standard OPs.
+PHPs can be a rehab option for patients who no longer require the 24-hour care of inpatient treatment or who require more intensive care than IOPs or standard OPs.
 9

 Benefits of Outpatient Rehab Services